mirakus-0f-tyr/yadex/README.md

 - To fulfill curiosity, find out if this code can still be built, work on MS DOS (if sticking with current autotools setup, modifications will need to be made!).

+### Known Issues

+- program crashes when compiled with gcc 5.4.
+Everything will build fine, but will crash when creating a sector.
+This is with the gcc version from Ubuntu 16.04.
+It might be specific to this Ubuntu build of gcc.
+I have not made a separate compile of 5.4 to test.
+I have not been able to recreate the issue on any other setup/compiler.

+  The area where the crash occurs is objects.cc line 570 (buffer overflow as reported by valgrind).